-- To crop equally on two sides at the same time, press and hold Ctrl key while you drag the side handle on either side inward.
+- To crop equally on two sides at the same time, press and hold Ctrl key while you drag the side handle on either side inwards.

-- To crop equally on all four sides at the same time, press and hold Ctrl key while you drag any corner handle inward.
+- To crop equally on all four sides at the same time, press and hold Ctrl key while you drag any corner handle inwards.

 Figure 3: Result of applying Crop option on a picture in a placeholder

 - You can also move the picture within the placeholder area to show more important areas of the picture.
 To do that, place your cursor anywhere in the middle of the placeholder away from the edges so that your cursor changes to a four-headed arrow as shown in Figure 4, below.
 Then click and drag the picture contents to reposition as required.

 Figure 4: Picture being repositioned within the content placeholder

 - Once you are happy with what you have achieved, press the Enter key or double-click the picture to perform the crop.

 - Enables you to crop the picture into a specific shape.
 When a picture is cropped to a specific shape, it automatically trims to fill the geometry of the shape and picture proportion is maintained.
 Select the picture or pictures that you want to crop to a specific shape.
 Learn more about this option in our Crop to Shape tutorial.